ibexa/documentation-user/docs/shop_administration/product_variants_and_assets.md

+---
+description: You can create multiple variants of one product, based on attributes such as size, color, technical specifications, and others.
+---

 # Product variants and assets

 ## Product variants

-Product variants enable you to have versions of one product, differing in some characteristics.
+Product variants enable you to have multiple versions of one product, differing in some characteristics.

 Typical examples are a t-shirt in different colors, or a laptop with different hard disk sizes.